How to Get Into Law School

 1. Earn a bachelor's degree

-2. Prepare for and pass the LSAT exam
+2. Prepare for and Score Well on the LSAT

-3. Choose a law school and understand their application requirements
+3. Choose a law school - understand their application requirements

 (click on image to enlarge)

 If you are already in the process of completing your bachelor's degree, the next big item on your checklist of how to get into law school is to prepare for the LSAT.
 Your LSAT score will be a major deciding factor that the schools you apply to will use to determine your acceptance.

 Your undergraduate GPA will also be a significant factor throughout the admissions process.